AxinitM/Portfolio-Website/README.md

-# Single-page developer portfolio solution / Codecademy Project
+# Single-page developer portfolio / Codecademy Project

 This is a solution to the **"Single-page developer portfolio"** project from Codecademy.
 The project focuses on building a modern, responsive single‑page portfolio for a frontend developer.